SumiSastri/dev-blogs/docs/auth/authentication-vs-authorisation.md

 # What is authentication?

-Authentication is the process by which a user who registers to use an app is verified.
-The user must be who they say they are, a person and not a bot, and the person who registered for a service and not the person's friends, family or other work colleagues.
+Authentication is the process of identifying a user and ensuring the user is, who the user says the user is.
+By this we mean, the user must be a person and not a bot, and the person who registered for a service and not the person's friends, family or other work colleagues.

 Authenticating a user can be done in many ways using a number of devices.
 Today we have not just email & password identification, we also can have bio-metric identification - fingerprints, voice, iris-identifiction.